Fishing with Dynamite is iconic seafood chef David LeFevre's pursuit to create not only an iconic seafood restaurant but a sustainable one.

 I've heard many stories as to how challenging it is to get a reservation at FWD, as it's only a 1,100-square-foot space with only around 30 seats in the cozy restaurant, but after hearing all the buzz of the incredible seafood being served, I knew I had to fight for a spot.

 I can confidently tell you that Fishing With Dynamite is one of the best seafood restaurants I've ever stepped foot in, and living in Los Angeles and essentially being surrounded by incredible food, that counts for something.
-So that with that being said, let me tell you all about this quaint and iconic seafood spot that you're going to want to keep coming back to.
+So with that being said, let me tell you all about this quaint and iconic seafood spot that you're going to want to keep coming back to.

 Chef David LeFevre is a native of Madison, Wisconsin.
 He developed his passion for cooking when he was a child helping his mother in the kitchen, saying, "I loved the food my mother made and realized that if I knew how to cook, I wouldn't have to wait for someone else to cook for me."